E. P. Sanders: Thought and writings

 Judaism: Practice and Belief was published in 1992 and tested Sanders' thesis in the light of concrete Jewish practices.
 Sanders argued that there was a "Common Judaism", that is, beliefs and practices common to all Jews, regardless of which religious party they belonged to.
-After the reign of Salome Alexandra, the Pharisees were a small but very respected party which had a varying amount of influence within Judaism.
-The main source of power, however, was with the rulers and especially the aristocratic priesthood (Sadducees).
+After the reign of Salome Alexandra, the Pharisees were a small but highly respected party that wielded varying influence within Judaism.
+The main source of power, however, lay with the rulers, especially the aristocratic priesthood, the Sadducees.
 Sanders argued that the evidence indicates that the Pharisees did not dictate policy to any of these groups or individuals.

-In general, Sanders stressed the importance of historical context for a proper understanding of first century religion.
-He attempted to approach Judaism on its own terms, not in the context of the Protestant–Catholic debates of the sixteenth century in order to redefine views on Judaism, Paul, and Christianity as a whole.
-As Sanders said, he read Paul in his context, which is "Palestine in the first century and especially first century Judaism."
+In general, Sanders stressed the importance of historical context for a proper understanding of first-century religion.
+He attempted to approach Judaism on its own terms, not in the context of the sixteenth-century Protestant–Catholic debates, in order to redefine views of Judaism, Paul, and Christianity as a whole.
+As Sanders said, he read Paul in his context: "Palestine in the first century and especially first-century Judaism."
 In this spirit, one of Sanders' articles is titled "Jesus in Historical Context".
 In a 2000 encyclopedia entry on Jesus, whom Sanders called an 'eschatological prophet', the subject avoids the word 'angel' although mention is made of the two men 'in dazzling clothes' at the empty tomb.

-Sanders argued that more comparative studies are needed, with wider examinations conducted between New Testament texts and the other available historical sources of the period.
+Sanders argued that more comparative studies are needed, with wider examinations of the relationship between New Testament texts and other available historical sources of the period.
 Speaking at a conference organized in his honor, he described the attractiveness of these types of comparative studies: "They are not all that easy, but they are an awful lot of fun."

-Sanders died on November 21, 2022, at the age of 85.